wasay123q/DAA-project/Readme.md

 ---

-## 📝 License
+## � License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is an academic assignment for educational purposes.
+Feel free to use and modify for learning.

 ---